 Our first recommendation is to replace or replace and upgrade the power supply in the computer.

 Bad hard drive

-This issue can also be caused by a failing or bad hard drive.
+This issue may also be a failing or bad hard drive.
 Similar to the above issue, if there is a failure within the hard drive that is causing the disk platters to not spin up fast enough during the initial power up, you may also encounter this issue.

-If after replacing the power supply you continue to experience the same issue, it's likely that the hard drive is at fault and we suggest the hard drive be replaced.
+If after replacing the power supply you continue to experience the same issue, it is likely that the hard drive is at fault, and we suggest replacing the hard drive.

 Other hardware issue

 Although not as likely as the above two causes (bad power supply or hard drive), other hardware can potentially cause this issue to occur.
 Below are some other possibilities that may cause this issue.